ankurchavda/SparkLearning/README.md

     From this analysis, we get a logical plan

     Phase 2: Logical Optimization
-    The first set of optimizations take place here.
-Potentially, the logical sequence of calls would be re-written or re-ordered.
+    The logical optimization phase applies standard rule-based optimizations to the logical plan.
+These include constant folding, predicate pushdown, projection pruning, null propagation, Boolean expression simplification, and other rules.

     Phase 3: Physical Planning
     At this stage, the catalyst optimizer generates on or more physical plans.
 This represents what the query engine will actually do.
 Each physical plan is evaluated according to it's own cost model and the best performing model is selected.